japanoise/gomacs/HACKING.md

 - registers.go - commands that save, load, and run from registers
 - region.go - functions and commands for acting upon the selected region.
 - render.go - rendering and drawing functions
+- shell.go - commands that use external programs
 - suspend.go - placeholder for non-Linux platforms (which don't have suspend functionality)
 - suspend_linux.go - suspend functionality for Linux